-Tara Whitmire was recently elected as President Elect and will take over as President in April 2017.
-She previously served on the Nominations Committee for Nebraska Nurse Practitioners.
-She is a previous past Legislative Chair.
-She earned her Master’s from Creighton University and her Doctorate of Nursing Practice from the University of Iowa.
+Tara Whitmire was recently elected as President Elect and will take over as President in April 2018.
+She previously served on the Nominations Committee for Nebraska Nurse Practitioners and is a past Legislative Chair.
+She is the Vice President of the STTI Tau Tau Chapter at Nebraska Methodist College.
+She earned her Master’s from Creighton University and her Doctor of Nursing Practice from the University of Iowa.
 She is board certified by AANP as a family nurse practitioner.
-She is currently the Director of the BSN-DNP FNP program at Nebraska Methodist College in Omaha.
-She also works as the Structural Heart Disease Coordinator/Nurse Practitioner for CHI Health Bergan Mercy in Omaha.
 She is a certified heart failure nurse by the American Association of Heart Failure Nurses.
+She is currently the Director of the BSN-DNP programs at Nebraska Methodist College in Omaha and works part-time as a cardiothoracic nurse practitioner at Methodist Hospital in Omaha.

 Bylaws Chair, Sharon Gossman, MSN, APRN-NP, FNP-C